NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Bastion Dedication.md

 **Prerequisites** Shield Block
 * * *
 You are particularly skilled at using a shield in combat.
-You gain the [[Feats/Reactive Shield|Reactive Shield]] feat.
+You gain the [[Reactive Shield|Reactive Shield]] feat.
 This fulfills any prerequisites requiring Reactive Shield as normal.

 **Special** You can't select another dedication feat until you have gained two other feats from the [[Compendium.pf2e.journals.JournalEntry.vx5FGEG34AxI2dow.JournalEntryPage.C3P0TycdFCN02p9u|Bastion]] archetype.